7 Best Nerf Rival Guns (Buying Guide)

 When the Rival series first came out, the blasters weren’t allowed in Australia because they didn’t meet the local toy safety standards.
 That seems a bit excessive, but it does say a lot about this line of blasters.

 But overall, I can honestly say that I find Nerf Rival guns pretty safe.
 Getting hit by a High-Impact round can certainly be felt, but it doesn’t hurt.
-And to be on the safe side, you can also wear goggles to protect the eyes.
+To be on the safe side, you can also wear goggles to protect your eyes.

 Sub Series